 Divorces often involve complex issues – they are not simply the dissolution of a marriage.
 In most divorces, community property, assets, debts, attorneys’ fees, and most importantly, child custody, all play a role in divorce proceedings.
 In many cases, a divorce is not technically considered finalized until these details have been addressed, and this can be a time-consuming process depending on the variables involved.
 However, slow divorce proceedings can sometimes impact one spouse’s future plans.

 A bifurcated divorce essentially grants the dissolution of the marriage before the other aspects of the divorce are resolved.
 This will allow the spouse who wishes to remarry to do so without any legal obligations to their former spouse.
 However, some states such as Arizona, New York, Michigan, and Texas do not allow bifurcated divorces.
 If you’re facing a divorce in the near future, it’s essential to familiarize yourself with your state’s divorce laws so you have an idea of what to expect and what options are available to you.
+If you’re getting a divorce in San Diego, it’s important to work with a divorce lawyer in San Diego.

 Reasons to Seek a Bifurcated Divorce